Last updated on 8 November 2017

 OECD logo for authorship and endorsement

-As stated in Section I above, you may not claim any affiliation with the OECD.
-If you wish to use the OECD name, acronym, logo or other identifying symbol in a way that implies endorsement, partnership or authorship, you must obtain our written permission and agreement on how the name, acronym, logo or other identifying symbol will be used.
-Please send your request to email@example.com.
+As stated in Section I above, You may not claim any affiliation with the OECD.
+If You wish to use the OECD name, acronym, logo or other identifying symbol in a way that implies endorsement, partnership or authorship, You must obtain our written permission and agreement on how the name, acronym, logo or other identifying symbol will be used.
+Send your request to email@example.com.
 If permission is granted, it is only granted for the specific usage requested; each new use requires a new request.

-INFORMATION ON THIS SITE IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.
-The OECD makes every effort to ensure, but does not guarantee, the accuracy or completeness of the information and Materials (including the Data) on the OECD Website.
-Our goal is to keep this information timely and accurate.
+OECD MATERIAL AS WELL AS ANY OTHER INFORMATION PROVIDED BY THE OECD ON THE OECD WEBSITES OR ON ANOTHER MEDIUM IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.
+The OECD makes every effort to ensure, but does not guarantee, the accuracy or completeness of the Material (including the Data).
 If errors are brought to our attention, we will try to correct them.

 We make every effort to minimise disruption caused by technical errors.
-However, some Material on the OECD Website may have been created or structured in files or formats which are not error-free and we cannot guarantee that the OECD Website will not be interrupted or otherwise affected by such problems.
-The OECD accepts no responsibility with regard to such problems (failure of performance, computer virus, communication line failure, alteration of content, etc.) incurred as a result of using the OECD Website or any link to external sites.
+However, some Material on the OECD Websites may have been created or structured in files or formats which are not error-free and it cannot be guaranteed that the OECD Websites will not be interrupted or otherwise affected by such problems.
+The OECD accepts no responsibility with regard to such problems (failure of performance, computer virus, communication line failure, alteration of content, etc.) incurred as a result of using the OECD Websites or any link to external sites.

-For site security purposes, and to ensure that the OECD Website remains available to all Users, the OECD employs software programs to monitor network traffic to identify unauthorised attempts to upload or change information, or otherwise cause damage and to detect other possible security breaches.
+For site security purposes, and to ensure that the OECD Websites remain available to all Users, the OECD employs software programs to monitor network traffic to identify unauthorised attempts to upload or make changes to the OECD Websites or any Material, or otherwise cause damage and to detect other possible security breaches.

 The mention of specific companies or certain products does not imply that they are endorsed or recommended by the OECD in preference to others of a similar nature that are not mentioned.

-Information contained on the OECD Website does not imply the expression of any opinion whatsoever on the part of the OECD Secretariat or its Members concerning the legal status of any country or of its authorities.
-Its content and any maps displayed are without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city or area.
+Information contained in the Material and on the OECD Websites does not imply the expression of any opinion whatsoever on the part of the OECD Secretariat or its Members concerning the legal status of any country or of its authorities.
+Its content, as well as any data and any maps displayed are without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city or area.

 Nothing herein shall constitute or be considered to be a limitation upon or a waiver of the privileges and immunities of the OECD or of any related body or entity, which are specifically reserved.